-Jesus and the Father are clearly separate and distinct persons.
 Genesis starts to shed light on the Godhead.
 It says, “And God said, Let us make man in our image, after our likeness” (Genesis 1:26).
-The Hebrew word here for God is Elohim.
+Here, the Hebrew word for God is Elohim.
 This word is a plural noun that is used more than 2,700 times in the Old Testament.
-This means that inspired authors preferred to use Elohim about 10 times more than the singular form “El” when they described God.
+It is clear that inspired authors preferred to use Elohim about 10 times more than the singular form “El” when they described God.

-In the book of Daniel, we see a picture of the Father and the Son as two separate persons “I was watching in the night visions, And behold, one like the Son of Man, coming with the clouds of heaven!
+In the book of Daniel, we see a picture of the Father and the Son as two separate persons.
+“I was watching in the night visions, And behold, one like the Son of Man, coming with the clouds of heaven!
 He came to the Ancient of Days, and they brought Him near before Him” (Daniel 7:13).
-The Son of man, Jesus, is seen coming before the Ancient of Days—who is, obviously, God the Father.
+In this verse, the Son of man, Jesus, is seen coming before the Ancient of Days—who is, obviously, God the Father.

-And we see the three persons of the Godhead clearly at the baptism of Jesus: “And Jesus, when he was baptized, went up straightway out of the water: and, lo, the heavens were opened unto him, and he saw the Spirit of God descending like a dove, and lighting upon him: And lo a voice from heaven, saying, This is my beloved Son, in whom I am well pleased” (Matthew 3:16, 17).
+We read about the three persons of the Godhead clearly at the baptism of Jesus.
+“And Jesus, when he was baptized, went up straightway out of the water: and, lo, the heavens were opened unto him, and he saw the Spirit of God descending like a dove, and lighting upon him: And lo a voice from heaven, saying, This is my beloved Son, in whom I am well pleased” (Matthew 3:16, 17).

-The apostle Paul also wrote that there were three divine persons: “The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Ghost, be with you all” (2 Corinthians 13:14).
+The apostle Paul affirmed that there were three divine persons “The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Ghost, be with you all” (2 Corinthians 13:14).
 And he added, “How much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, purge your conscience from dead works to serve the living God?”
 (Hebrews 9:14).

 In His service,